JerryJSpringer/RClone/README.md

 # RClone
-A simplified recreation of Reddit as a learning project for C# and ASP.NET Core MVC with Entity Framework Core.
+A simplified recreation of Reddit in C# as a learning project for ASP.NET Core MVC with Entity Framework Core.